hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Generate client certificate(s), then export the `.p12` file that contains the client certificate, private key, and CA certificate.

-   **Note:** You may repeat this step to generate certificates for additional VPN clients, but make sure to replace every `vpnclient` with `vpnclient2`, etc. To connect multiple VPN clients, you must generate a unique certificate for each.
+   **Note:** You may repeat this step to generate certificates for additional VPN clients, but make sure to replace every `vpnclient` with `vpnclient2`, etc. To connect multiple IKEv2 clients from behind the same NAT (e.g. home router) at the same time, you will need to generate a unique certificate for each client.

    Generate client certificate: